sensu/sensu-docs/content/sensu-go/6.0/operations/maintain-sensu/troubleshoot.md

 Use the `journald` keyword `since` to refine the basic `journalctl` commands and narrow your search by timeframe.

-Retrieve all the logs for Sensu since yesterday:
+Retrieve all the logs for sensu-backend since yesterday:

 {{< code shell >}}
-journalctl _COMM=sensu-backend.service --since yesterday | tee sensu-backend-$(date +%Y-%m-%d).log
+journalctl -u sensu-backend --since yesterday | tee sensu-backend-$(date +%Y-%m-%d).log
 {{< /code >}}

-Retrieve all the logs for Sensu since a specific time:
+Retrieve all the logs for sensu-agent since a specific time:

 {{< code shell >}}
-journalctl _COMM=sensu-backend.service --since 09:00 --until "1 hour ago" | tee sensu-backend-$(date +%Y-%m-%d).log
+journalctl -u sensu-agent --since 09:00 --until "1 hour ago" | tee sensu-agent-$(date +%Y-%m-%d).log
 {{< /code >}}

-Retrieve all the logs for Sensu for a specific date range:
+Retrieve all the logs for sensu-backend for a specific date range:

 {{< code shell >}}
-journalctl _COMM=sensu-backend.service --since "2015-01-10" --until "2015-01-11 03:00" | tee sensu-backend-$(date +%Y-%m-%d).log
+journalctl -u sensu-backend --since "2015-01-10" --until "2015-01-11 03:00" | tee sensu-backend-$(date +%Y-%m-%d).log
 {{< /code >}}

 {{< platformBlockClose >}}

 {{< platformBlock "Windows" >}}

+##### Logging edge cases

+In some cases where a Sensu service experiences a panic crash, the service may seem to start and stop without producing any output in journalctl.
+This is due to a [bug in systemd][12].

+In these cases, you can try using the _COMM variable instead of the -u flag, to access additional log entries:

+{{< code shell >}}
+journalctl _COMM=sensu-backend.service --since yesterday
+{{< /code >}}

 #### Windows